 Once roasted, add back the bacon (you can heat it up quickly in the microwave, or just toss it into the hot pan with the brussels sprouts to heat back up) and it’s ready to serve.

-- A large cast-iron pan helps keep this roasted brussels sprouts recipe to one pan.
+- A large cast-iron pan, which is stove top and oven safe, helps keep this roasted brussels sprouts recipe to one pan.

 - Two inexpensive (less than $10) cast iron accessories help make the processing of handling and cleaning easier: